The Hardest Conversation: Charity Service Closure

 Deciding to close a service is a moment of profound responsibility.
 It can feel like a failure, sparking fears of letting down users, staff, and funders.
 However, avoiding the decision is a far greater risk.

 Responsible closure is not an admission of defeat; it is an act of strategic courage.
-It’s how you honour the people you serve by ensuring every pound and every hour is focused on delivering the greatest possible impact.
-In our Service Lifecycle Management model, the ‘Retire’ phase is a planned and vital act of stewardship.
+It’s how you ensure every pound and every hour is focused on delivering the greatest possible impact.
+In my Service Lifecycle Management model, the ‘Retire’ phase is a planned and vital act of stewardship.

 Phase 1: Preparation before the meeting

-1. Recognise the triggers: How to decide when to close a charity service?
+1. Recognise the triggers: How to decide when to review the sustainability of a charity service?

 Impact is slipping: Key outcomes or equity measures are in decline.